Skip to content

 snug, non-itch, lifts back out

 For a Queensland home on stumps, polyester is the right underfloor product: it’s hydrophobic so it won’t waterlog in the humidity, it’s non-itch, it lasts around 20–30 years, and it lifts back out if you ever need to.
-We don’t pump cellulose under floors (crawlspaces and cellulose don’t mix) and being straight with you about that is exactly why we’re the ones to trust here.
+We don’t pump cellulose under floors (crawlspaces and cellulose don’t mix) and telling you that straight is exactly why we’re the ones to trust here.

 Three products, one right answer